On This Day In Judy Garland’s Life And Career – July 21

 July 21, 1929: “The Gumm Sisters” (Judy and her two sisters) performed at the Elks Lodge in San Fernando, California.

-July 21, 1933: The second night of a week-long engagement for Judy, still going by her birth name Frances, at the Warner Brother Downtown Theater in Los Angeles, California.
+July 21, 1933: The second night of a week-long engagement for Judy, still going by her birth name, Frances, at the Warner Brothers Hollywood Theatre in Los Angeles, California.
 Judy is incorrectly billed as “Frances Gum.”
 This is the last time Judy’s name is listed in the ads for the theater.
-The Meglin Kiddies were a part of the same bill and since Judy was a part of the Meglin Kiddies it’s likely she performed with the group for the entire week, still singing a solo, even though she isn’t listed separately.
+The Meglin Kiddies were a part of the bill over at the Warner Brothers Downtown Theatre, and since Judy was still a part of the Meglin Kiddies act, it’s likely she performed with the group in addition to her solo gig.

 July 21, 1938: Here are some more fun ads for Love Finds Andy Hardy.